Forget his 22-step skincare routine, we’re still thinking about Niall Horan’s sprawling Westmeath mansion

 Externally the property includes just over 10 acres of land with block-built sheds, a timber workshop and a hen house and a westerly-facing patio area.
 Electric gates and stone walls surround the site for added privacy.
 A tarmacadam driveway leads up to the building, with planted areas at either side and plenty of off-road parking available.

 New windows and doors have been installed throughout the house, as well as a new boiler and stoves in all of the reception rooms.
 All bathrooms were also recently refurbished.

 Fancy a closer look inside Nialler’s house?
-Click through our gallery for the full tour of this home, which recently went sale agreed through Murphy Gubbins Auctioneers.
+Click through our gallery for the full tour of this home, which went sale agreed last summer through Murphy Gubbins Auctioneers.